 Relief Housing Stability Worker - Project Home

-‪SLCS is currently seeking a relief housing stability worker, available to work a flexible schedule for the Project Home Housing Program.
+SLCS is currently seeking a Relief housing stability worker, available to work flexible schedules for the Project Home Housing Program.
 This project focuses on individuals who will be anchored in their housing and establish a sense of belonging in the community through the provision of assertive and intensive housing first case management.
 As a member of this interdisciplinary team, you will provide assessment, crisis intervention, housing stability and support services to individuals who are transitioning from homelessness into stable housing within the London community.

 You will work directly with individuals to support establishment of personal goals that focus on housing stability, and connect individuals to community services to support achievement of their goals.
 You will be responsible for advocating for individuals involved in the criminal justice system, liaising with other services i.e. emergency shelters, clinical support staff, and court systems to coordinate care for individuals as well as integrated case management.
 You will work with individuals from diverse populations and contribute to the ongoing development of the program, its outcomes and goals.